 What is the storage limit?

-We don’t limit how much files you can store, but rather expect the users not to abuse it.
-We do monitor it so we can detect malicious use of the free storage.
+We don’t limit how many files you can store, but rather expect the users not to abuse them.
+We do monitor it so we can detect abuse use of the free storage offer.

 How big files can I upload?

 The maximum size of one file can be up to 2 GB.
-PDF files can contain up to 50 pages, larger files should be split before uploading.
+PDF files, presentations, and documents can contain up to 50 pages, larger files should be split before uploading.

 It is actually very easy to split PDF files, it is essentially printing a range of pages as a PDF.
-In this example we’ll be using Chrome to open the PDF file and then printing the page (Ctrl/Cmd + P shortcut) and selecting a page range of 1 – 50.
+In this example, we’ll be using Chrome to open the PDF file and then print the page (Ctrl/Cmd + P shortcut) and select a page range of 1 – 50.
 Then repeat the process with 51-100 and so on.